Sticky notes and brainstorming materials on a table — representing content strategy planning and editorial calendar development for Malta brands

 Editorial Standards That Survive an AI-Saturated Web

-We measure editorial quality with three internal gates before publish.
-The cite-ability score grades whether an LLM can extract a quotable claim with a clear attribution.
-The originality score compares the piece against the top 20 ranking results and flags overlap above 25%.
+The cite-ability score grades whether an LLM can extract a quotable claim.
+The originality score compares against the top 20 ranking results.
 The brand-voice score grades adherence to the client's documented voice guide.
-A piece that fails any of the three goes back into the editorial queue rather than into production.
+A piece that fails any of the three goes back.

 Analytics and Iteration Inside Every Retainer